joedono/joedono.github.io/_ffxiv/tutorial-red-mage.md

 ### Off-Cooldown Skills
 `Corps-a-corps` is a low-damage ability that includes dashing to your target.
 This is useful both for dodging attacks and for closing the gap in preparation for your melee combo.
 It's free damage, so keep it on cooldown as much as you can.

 `Displacement` is a low-damage ability that includes leaping away from your target.
-This is useful mostly for dodging attacks, but it can get you out of melee range after you're done with your combo.
+This is useful mostly for dodging attacks, but it can get you out of melee range after you're done with your melee combo.
 Be careful not to leap off of the arena!

 `Engagement` is an off-cooldown melee attack with no special properties.
 It shares its cooldown timer and potency with `Displacement`.
 You can treat this as free damage and use it when using `Displacement` would send you to your death.
 Keep it or `Displacement` on cooldown as much as you can.